70% Sole Proprietors: The Cybersecurity GTM Opportunity Nobody Sees

 For cybersecurity vendors building their go-to-market strategies, this structural gap creates a category creation opportunity.

-The giants (Accenture, Deloitte, PwC) offer comprehensive security consulting but at $300/hour+ rates with 6-month engagement minimums.
+The giants (the large professional services firms) offer comprehensive security consulting at partner billing rates of $250–$500 per hour for principals and senior partners (VerticalIQ, 2026a), with multi-month engagement minimums.
 Their GTM strategies are built for Fortune 500 buyers.

 The middle — productized, evidence-based cybersecurity advisory — barely exists.